 It has shaped my life, but has also changed it for the better.
 Today, there is not a day I spend in utter silence… unless I have a migraine… music is at the core of my being and yet, I am no musician – though I used to play the piano and have one at home if I fancy practising again some day.
 Maybe, just maybe I could be a musician of words or commonly called a poet.

-I can say that I like a wide range of genres from some lyrical metal (i.e. Kamelot), some good classic rock ‘n roll (i.e. Europe, Shinedown or Pink Floyd etc.) or whatever genre these guys belong to ?, to soundtracks and classical music… although I don’t fancy any kind of electro [fill in the blank] kind of music, but for some exceptions like Jay Ray or A-HA; opera is not my cup of tea, however, I saw Rigoletto at the Toulon Opera when I was younger and I liked it a lot (but that’s about it in that genre).
+I can say that I like a wide range of genres from some lyrical metal (i.e. Kamelot), some good classic rock ‘n roll (i.e. Europe, Shinedown or Pink Floyd etc.) – or whatever genre these guys belong to – to soundtracks and classical music… although I don’t fancy any kind of electro, but for some exceptions like Jay Ray or A-HA; rap doesn’t talk to me; opera is not my cup of tea, however, I saw Rigoletto at the Toulon Opera when I was younger and I liked it a lot (but that’s about it in that genre).
 Anyway, you get the picture, but generally speaking, good music is good music whatever the genre.

 You see, to me a good song usually starts with the music… what I mean is that I find a song good because of the music first; but sometimes, a song go straight to greatness just after a few notes… why? because of the words, the voice, the emotions that shoot like arrows straight to my heart.
 Poets of the Fall falls in that category.
 Marko Saaresto is an incredible singer and an amazing lyricist.
 Marko has managed somehow to untie some very tight knots in my heart while I was struggling with a rather serious burn-out… I got in touch with my emotions again because of his way of putting his own out there.. here, was an artist who spoke my language, the one of the soul and thus helped me pave my own path to recovery.